-Line 2 - Obtain the applicable percentage to enter on line 2 from the COC issued for this qualified site.
+Line 2 - Obtain the applicable percentage from the COC issued for this qualified site.

 Line 3 - New York S corporations: Transfer this amount to Form CT-34-SH, New York S Corporation Shareholders' Information Schedule, and provide your shareholders with their pro rata share of line 3.
 The shareholder will enter that amount on Form IT-611.1, Claim for Brownfield Redevelopment Tax Credit, for Qualified Sites Accepted into the Brownfield Cleanup Program on or After June 23, 2008.